saylesss88/nix-book/src/Intro_to_Nix_Derivations_7.md

 - A Nix derivation encapsulates all this information, telling Nix what inputs to use, how to build it, and what the final output should be.

+- Nix derivations run in **pure**, **isolated environments**, meaning they **cannot** access the internet during the build phase.
+This ensures that builds are reproducible -- they don't depend on external sources that might change over time.

+  - There are `Fixed-output-derivations` that allow fetching resources during the build process by explicitly specifying the expected hash upfront.
+Just keep this in mind that normal derivations don't have network access.

 ## Creating Derivations in Nix